techbuktu/DigiSouq/README.md

 I am online (on Social Media) and on my own websites.
 Here's where and how to get in touch with me.

 ### Social Media:
-I can be reached, connected or, be-friended or follow on:
+I can be reached, connected with, be-friended or followed on:
 * [LinkedIn](https://linkedin.com/in/muhammadjalloh)
 * [Twitter](https://twitter.com/techbuktu)
 * [GitHub](https://github.com/techbuktu)